mailwatch/mailwatch-docs/index.md

 MailWatch for MailScanner is a web-based front-end to MailScanner written in PHP and MySQL and is available for free under the terms of the GNU Public License.

-It comes with a CustomConfig module for MailScanner which causes MailScanner to log all message data (excluding body text) to a MySQL database which is then queried by MailWatch for reporting and statistics.
+It comes with a CustomConfig module for MailScanner which causes MailScanner to log all message data (excluding body text) to a MySQL/MariaDB database which is then queried by MailWatch for reporting and statistics.

 ## Features